 Managing ad comments across client pages?

-ReplyZen gives each client page its own AI agent — separate knowledge base, tone, moderation rules, and reply settings.
+ReplyZen gives each client page its own AI agent with a separate knowledge base, tone, moderation rules, and reply settings.
 Multi-connection rotation handles volume without hitting rate limits.

 Frequently Asked Questions

-What's the most important tool for agencies running Meta ads?
+What's the most important tool for a digital marketing agency?

 How do agencies handle comment moderation across multiple client pages?

-Most start by manually checking each page, which breaks around 5-10 clients.
+Most start by manually checking each page, which breaks around 5 to 10 clients.
 Dedicated tools like ReplyZen let you create separate AI agents per page with isolated knowledge bases and rules, managed from a single inbox.
 Social suites like Agorapulse offer a unified inbox but with limited moderation automation on lower tiers.

 Do I need separate tools for comment management and social media management?